zakariaahrbil/Evetic/README.md

 ### 5. Verify Setup
 - Application should be running and connected to PostgreSQL
-- Check logs for successful Keycloak JWT provider initialization
+- Check logs for successful startup

 ## ⚙️ Configuration